fletchjp/MERG-Arduino-Software/README.md

  This is modified to use TaskManagerIO to control a callback on pin A0.

+ At the moment this reads A0 directly.
+I could do something more complicated using a class inheriting from AnalogInEvent.
+See the analogExample with the IoAbstraction library.

  ## Editors

  There is a choice of editors for working with GitHub.
 I am using Virtual Studio Code (VS Code).
 This recognises the Arduino files and generates .json configuration files.
 I am going to use .gitignore so that these files are not catalogued by GitHub although they do seem to get into the repository.